sasrar/fantasy-football/README.md

 ## TODOS

 ```
-* Open player news in new tab when clicking
 * Last player news card not showing up properly
+* Make player news cards clickable and open news link in new tab
 * Improve color pallette and layout
+* Can use anime-js to display animated blocks
+* Add player images
 ```

 [git]: http://git-scm.com/